gtuck/cleanmymac-python/README.md

   - System Settings → Privacy & Security → Full Disk Access → add Terminal/iTerm and enable it.
 - The tool now uses the invoking user's home when run with sudo (via `SUDO_USER`), so Trash and user-level actions still target your account.
 - When Trash access is blocked, the tool also tries an AppleScript fallback: `osascript -e 'tell application "Finder" to empty trash'`.
+ - DNS flushing is attempted only when already running as root; otherwise an informative message is shown.

 Notes:
 - Flushing DNS cache requires `sudo`.